linreal/ComposeToolkit/STRUCTURE.md

 2. **Runtime Library**: APIs and utilities for generated code
 3. **Gradle Plugin**: Build system integration and configuration
 4. **Annotations**: Compile-time markers and configuration

-This modular structure allows independent development and testing of each component while maintaining clean separation of concerns.